Article 1 – Bank Account

-All members will be informed of the overall income of the Bazaar (minus the operating budget and an amount set aside for emergency request funding(s)), providing separate totals for the tombola, the restaurant, and the national stands.
+All members will be informed of the overall income of the Bazaar (minus the operating budget and an amount set aside for emergency request funding(s)), providing separate totals on the Financial Reporting Form for the tombola, the restaurant, the national stands, and any other contributions.

 Funds will be transferred to the official bank account of the charity applicants in the month of December.
 No donations will be made to a personal account.

-Upon receipt of the donation from the NCB, the benefitting charity must send a written confirmation of receipt which includes details of the amount received and the date the amount arrived.
+Upon receipt of the donation from the NCB, the benefitting charity must send a written confirmation of receipt which includes details of the amount received and the date the amount was received.